1955: Bill Haley and his Comets had their only #1 record on the UK chart with “Rock Around the Clock.”

 1997: Yes released seventeenth studio album, Open Your Eyes.

-1997: The original lineup of the Zombies reunited onstage for the first time in 30 years at London’s Jazz Cafe, performing to promote their new box set Zombie Heaven.
+1997: The original lineup of the Zombies reunited onstage for the first time in 30 years at London’s Jazz Cafe to perform and promote their new box set Zombie Heaven.

 Nat Adderley, jazz trumpeter and younger brother of Julian “Cannonball” Adderley, whom he supported and played with for many years, was born in Tampa, FL in 1931.